thomaschristory/open-aircraft-tracker/README.md

 - Interactive radar display with aircraft positions
 - Sound alerts when new aircraft enter the tracking radius
 - Highlight specific aircraft by callsign
-- Support for multiple aircraft tracking APIs (OpenSky Network, AirLabs, and a mock API for testing)
+- Support for multiple aircraft tracking APIs (OpenSky Network, AirLabs, AviationStack, and a mock API for testing)
 - Both interactive (radar display) and non-interactive (console output) modes
 - Easily extensible to support additional aircraft tracking APIs